The spiritual world is not straightforward

 is like the tare and wheat, because the tares are the people sowed by

 the enemy (Matthew 13:38-39) and both the tares and wheat are allowed to grow up together until the harvest, which is at the end of the age (Matthew 13:29-30, 13:39-40).

-I believe the end of the age is when the Lord returns and we will be resurrected to reign with Him in the Millennial Reign (Revelation 20:4-6; Isaiah 7:21-27),
+I believe the end of the age is when the Lord returns and we will be resurrected to reign with Him in the Millennial Reign (Revelation 20:4-6; Daniel 7:21-27),

 so I don't believe the church and God's people can come to complete